I know where the best pizza in Cagliari is, and I am about to spill the secret.

 Levante is located in Via Ottone Baccaredda 101.
 It’s open daily from 7:30 till around midnight.
 Call ahead to reserve a table.

 La Pizzetta d’Oro

 A Cagliari classic, la Pizzetta d’Oro has been around for nearly 50 years.
+This is the best take -away pizza in town.
 The pizza is authentic, and a staple for locals and tourists alike.

 Keep in mind that there are no tables to sit at.
 This restaurant operates on a take-away basis only.
-However, there is a nice little square just outside where you can sit on a bench and enjoy your pizza – the best pizza in Cagliari when it comes to take away.
+However, there is a nice little square just outside where you can sit on a bench and enjoy your pizza.
 Exceptionally affordable, slices are only 2 euros each.
 I recommend buying two pizzas to feel fully satiated.

 With “gold” in the name, this Cagliari pizzeria certainly is a real gold mine!

 One of the top pizzerias in Cagliari, Civico 8 concocts lofty, daring, gutsy pizzas that defy the boundaries of what a pizza is and can be.
-This certainly is one of the best pizza in Cagliari You won’t find traditional pizzas here; instead, prepare to encounter unique flavor profiles and a wild mix of ingredients.
+You won’t find traditional pizzas here; instead, prepare to encounter unique flavor profiles and a wild mix of ingredients.
 Civico 8 takes pride in being different from other pizzerias.
 Everything from the presentation to the colors to the tastes challenges your idea of ‘pizza.’

 Don’t worry about the price tag, either.
 Although this is an upscale, trendy restaurant dishing up lavish, fancy pizza, it won’t break the bank!
 The average price per pizza is 12 euros.

 You’re definitely going to want to book a table in advance because this restaurant is always buzzing with people.
 Reserve ahead and don’t be turned away drowning in disappointment, when you could be drowning in mozzarella.